 Keith Williams is a chartered architect and urban designer, and the founder and director of design at Keith Williams Architects.

-He studied architecture at Kingston and Greenwich Universities, going on to work for Terry Farrell before co-founding Pawson Williams Architects in 1987, establishing that firm as an important emerging force in British architecture.
-In 2001 he founded Keith Williams Architects, since when he has been the recipient of some 40 national and international architecture and design awards, and has become one of this country’s leading architects.
+He studied architecture at Kingston School of Art and Greenwich University, going on to work for Terry Farrell before co-founding Pawson Williams Architects in 1987, establishing that firm as an important emerging force in British architecture.
+In 2001 he then founded Keith Williams Architects, since when he has been the recipient of over 40 national and international architecture and design awards, and has become one of this country’s leading architects.
 He works nationally and internationally across a broad range of project scales and types and is personally involved with the design and direction of each commission that the office undertakes.

 A longstanding member of the Royal Institute of British Architects, in 2005 he was elected as a member of the Royal Institute of the Architects of Ireland for his work in that country, and in 2007 he became a Fellow of the Royal Society of Arts.
 In 2016 he was one of the first to become a Fellow of the Royal Institute of British Architects when fellowship was reintroduced by the RIBA for practising architects at the end of that year.

-In 2015 he became Chair of the Civic Trust Awards National Panel of Judges, he is Co-Chair of Design South East, Chair of the Lewisham Design Review Panel, and is a member of the National Design Review Panel at Design Council CABE.
+In 2015 he became Chair of the Civic Trust Awards National Panel of Judges, he is Co-Chair of Design South East Review Panel, Chair of the Lewisham Design Review Panel, and was a member of the National Design Review Panel at Design Council CABE until he stood down in 2020.

 He has judged numerous high profile architectural competitions and awards schemes and his work has been published worldwide.